 Kathy Abbott, StreamTimeLIVE Owner and Long-Time Ashland Resident

-In August of 2017, the first two Virtual Railfan cameras were installed overlooking the historic downtown of Ashland, Virginia.
+In August of 2017, two HD cameras were installed overlooking the historic downtown of Ashland, Virginia.
 Ashland was built by 19th Century railroad executives as a resort town, and the two railroad tracks that run down the middle of the street are now part of the busy Northeast corridor.
 For maximum views, the cameras were installed on privately owned buildings along the tracks, and were sponsored by Tiny Tim’s Trains and Toys, also on the tracks.
-As someone very involved with the town, I first met my business partner, Mike Cyr, when Virtual Railfan returned to install a 360 degree camera on top of our historic train depot in January of 2018.
+As someone very involved with the town, I first met my business partner, Mike Cyr, when his company Virtual Railfan returned to install a 360 degree camera on top of our historic train depot in January of 2018.
 The depot is owned by the Town and currently serves as the Ashland/Hanover Visitor Center.
 It’s also an unmanned stop for frequent Amtrak trains.

 How have these cameras affected tourism?
 Well, with nearly 50 million views of the cameras on the Virtual Railfan YouTube channel since it launched, it goes without saying that Ashland has received far greater exposure than any other kind of marketing effort we’ve ever undertaken!